Flesch-Kincaid Grade Level Meaning: How to Interpret Your Score

 Get started with our free Flesch-Kincaid Calculator today and see immediate improvements in your content's performance.

-Analyze content for free!This page is your main Flesch Kincaid calculator.
-Paste text and get an instant reading-level result with no signup.
+Analyze content for free!This page is your main Flesch Kincaid calculator and Flesch reading score calculator.
+Paste text and get an instant readability score, Flesch Reading Ease score, and Flesch-Kincaid Grade Level with no signup.
 The tool helps you check whether your writing is easy enough for your intended audience, then revise and retest quickly.

 Start with a representative sample (usually 100+ words).
 Run the analysis, then improve clarity by shortening long sentences, reducing jargon, and replacing complex wording where possible.
 Re-run after each draft to track progress and keep your text aligned with your target reading level.